 Bleeding during pregnancy can be scary.
 It’s natural to have questions for your healthcare provider.
 Some questions to ask your provider are:

-Your healthcare provider may ask you several questions to find the cause of your vaginal bleeding and understand your symptoms.
-Some questions you may be asked are:
+Your healthcare provider may ask you several questions to find the cause of your vaginal bleeding.
+Some questions you may need to answer are:

 A note from Cleveland Clinic